kanhaiya-bhayana/Docker-obsedian/Docker/Docker/Introduction.md

 	$ docker stats
 			-> performance stats for all containers

+> ***The --rm flag is there to tell the Docker Daemon to clean up the container and remove the file system after the container exits***

 The default output renders all version information divided into two sections; the `Client` section contains information about the Docker CLI and client components, and the `Server` section contains information about the Docker Engine and components used by the Docker Engine, such as the containerd and runc OCI Runtimes.